Admissions 101

 Discuss your requirements.

 What about religious instruction?
-Does it matter to you whether the school is non-sectarian, i.e., not favoring any one specific religious denomination, or must it follow a particular denomination's teachings?
+Does it matter to you whether the school is non-sectarian, i.e., not favoring any specific religious denomination, or must it follow a particular denomination's teachings?
+Private schools cover the gamut of religions.
+You will be able to find schools which match your requirements.

 Create a list of things your ideal school must have.
-Don't hesitate to add to it as you discover things which you had forgotten.
+Don't hesitate to add to it as you discover things that you had forgotten.
 Your list of needs and requirements should be dynamic.
 Constantly refine and update your list.

 Review available schools.

-Evaluate schools on your short list.
+Evaluate schools on your shortlist.

 Visit schools.

-Most schools will insist on your visiting their campuses.
+Most schools will insist on you visiting their campuses.
 They want to interview you and your child in person.
-Now, obviously, if you live in Malaysia, schools will interview you either online or via a visit during a local or regional recruitment tour.
+Now, if you live in Malaysia, schools will interview you either online or via a visit during a local or regional recruitment tour.
 Those tours usually occur in the fall.
-The school visit is your time to look under the hood and see what really makes the school tick.
-The admissions staff need this one-on-one time with you to confirm that you and your child will be a good fit for them.
+The school visit is your time to look under the hood and see what makes the school tick.
+The admissions staff need this one-on-one time to confirm that you and your child will be a good fit for them.
 Besides knowing that she can do the academic work, they need to assess her as a person.
 Plan for those important school visits to take place over the summer or in early fall.
-The final three months of the calendar year will be overloaded with testing, applications and holidays.
+The final three months of the calendar year will be overloaded with testing, applications, and holidays.

 Arrange testing.